sebastian-zieba/PACMAN/docs/source/before_running.rst

 PACMAN automatically detects the most recent run directory from the previous stage.

 For example:

 - Stage 01 reads the latest ``stage00/s00_run_*``

 - Stage 02 reads the latest ``stage01/s01_run_*``

 - Stage 03 reads the latest ``stage02/s02_run_*``

 and so on.

 Each stage creates a new timestamped run directory while preserving previous runs.

+This has been updated in version 0.5.0 of PACMAN and was done in order to make it easier for users that are used to the Eureka! pipeline.

+In this example we will run start with Stage 00 and run through the last stage, Stage 30.

 Decide on a data directory
 --------------------------